-About 15 percent of patients with Wolfram syndrome do not meet current diagnostic criteriaFebruary 28th, 2013 in Genetics /
+About 15 percent of patients with Wolfram syndrome do not meet current diagnostic criteriaFebruary 28, 2013 in Medicine & Health / Genetics

 Researchers at IDIBELL and CIBERER Virginia Nunes and Miguel López de Heredia have collected data from 400 patients with Wolfram syndrome published worldwide in the last fifteen years to better understand the natural history of disease.
 The findings lead them to propose a revision of the diagnostic criteria of the disease because 15% of paediatric patients escape from diagnosis.